rajatvarna/Robo-Advisor-Super-App/README.md

     *   Analyze any stock to view key metrics like P/E ratio, market cap, and 52-week range.
     *   View interactive historical price charts via the TradingView integration.
     *   Access 10 years of financial statements (Income, Balance Sheet, Cash Flow).
-    *   Review recent SEC filings and links to earnings call transcripts.
+    *   Review recent SEC filings.
     *   Compare up to 5 stocks side-by-side with a detailed quantitative analysis.

 *   **🌐 Market & Analytics Suite:**
-    *   **Stock Screener:** Find new investment opportunities using a powerful screener with multiple criteria (Market Cap, P/E, Dividend Yield, Sector).
+    *   **Stock Screener:** Find new investment opportunities using a powerful, interactive screener widget from TradingView.
-    *   **Crypto Dashboard:** Track the top 25 cryptocurrencies and stay updated with the latest crypto news.
+    *   **Crypto Dashboard:** Track the cryptocurrency market and stay updated with the latest crypto news using TradingView widgets.
     *   **Advanced Analytics:**
         *   Compare your portfolio's performance against the S&P 500 benchmark.
         *   Forecast upcoming dividend income for your holdings.